-You naturally want your data center facility to offer optimal performance, minimizing waste and providing for cost-effective operations.
+You want your data center facility to offer optimal performance, minimizing waste and providing for cost-effective operations.
 Whether you operate a private data center focused on data security or your operation is designed to provide the access and scalability associated with cloud services.

 Issues like aging infrastructure, an unsuitable location, or poor data center design, for example, can impede optimal performance goals.